mgoltzsche/image-registry-operator/README.md

 	spec:
 	  replicas: 1
 	  tls: {}
-	  # In production you may want to specify the TLS certificate
+	  # You may want to specify the TLS certificate
 	  # by either providing a secret or referring to a cert-manager issuer:
 	  #  secretName: my-registry-tls
 	  #  issuerRef: